Shuffle/shuffle-docs/articles/Open_Source_vs_Enterprise.md

 - **Scale License:** As you grow beyond a point (refer to image above), you get an Enterprise license so that your Shuffle instance scales smoothly without any hiccups.
   - This is done so we set the right expectations for scaling, as our inbox is full of people wanting to scale.
   - Scaling with high availability is hard, especially if you are onprem.
-  - Hence, we have put a lot of money and resources on R&D for a scalable disteributed [runtime architecture](https://shuffler.io/docs/architecture), which is what you get with an Enterprise License.
+  - Hence, we have put a lot of money and resources on R&D for a scalable distributed [runtime architecture](https://shuffler.io/docs/architecture), which is what you get with an Enterprise License.
 - **Support:** Shuffle is a powerful and versatile platform, and it comes with the challenge of too many options and possibilities.
 When you want our help or want to make the most of Shuffle, you get a support package from Shuffle that covers:
   - Setup (Architecture + Configuration + Onboarding)
   - Error handling